digitalocean/go-workers2/README.md

   mids := workers.DefaultMiddlewares().Append(myMiddleware)

   // pull messages from "myqueue" with concurrency of 10
-  // this processor will not run myMiddleware, but will run the default middlewares workers.Process("myqueue", myJob, 10)
+  // this worker will not run myMiddleware, but will run the default middlewares manager.AddWorker("myqueue", myJob, 10)

   // pull messages from "myqueue2" with concurrency of 20
-  // this processor will run the default middlewares and myMiddleware workers.Process("myqueue2", myJob, 20, mids...)
+  // this worker will run the default middlewares and myMiddleware manager.AddWorker("myqueue2", myJob, 20, mids...)

   // pull messages from "myqueue3" with concurrency of 20
-  // this processor will only run myMiddleware workers.Process("myqueue3", myJob, 20, myMiddleware)
+  // this worker will only run myMiddleware manager.AddWorker("myqueue3", myJob, 20, myMiddleware)

+  // Create a producer to enqueue messages producer, err := workers.NewProducer(Options{
+    // location of redis instance
+    ServerAddr: "localhost:6379",
+    // instance of the database
+    Database:   0,
+    // number of connections to keep open with redis
+    PoolSize:   30,
+    // unique process id for this instance of workers (for proper recovery of inprogress jobs on crash)
+    ProcessID:  "1",
+  })
+  // Alternatively, if you already have a manager and want to enqueue
+  // to the same place:
+  producer := manager.Producer()

   // Add a job to a queue
-  workers.Enqueue("myqueue3", "Add", []int{1, 2})
+  producer.Enqueue("myqueue3", "Add", []int{1, 2})

-  // Add a job to a queue with retry workers.EnqueueWithOptions("myqueue3", "Add", []int{1, 2}, workers.EnqueueOptions{Retry: true})
+  // Add a job to a queue with retry producer.EnqueueWithOptions("myqueue3", "Add", []int{1, 2}, workers.EnqueueOptions{Retry: true})

-  // stats will be available at http://localhost:8080/stats go workers.StatsServer(8080)
+  // stats will be available at http://localhost:8080/stats go workers.StartStatsServer(8080)

-  // Blocks until process is told to exit via unix signal workers.Run()
+  // Blocks until process is told to exit via unix signal manager.Run()
 }
 ```